Benzylic activation in tricarbonyl(arene)chromium complexes

-Benzylic activation and stereocontrol in tricarbonyl(arene)chromium complexes refers to the enhanced rates and stereoselectivities of reactions at the benzylic position of aromatic rings complexed to chromium(0) relative to uncomplexed arenes.
+Benzylic activation in tricarbonyl(arene)chromium complexes refers to the reactions at the benzylic position of aromatic rings complexed to chromium(0).
 Complexation of an aromatic ring to chromium stabilizes both anions and cations at the benzylic position and provides a steric blocking element for diastereoselective functionalization of the benzylic position.
 A large number of stereoselective methods for benzylic and homobenzylic functionalization have been developed based on this property.

-Introduction
+Tricarbonyl(arene)chromium complexes

-The reaction between tricarbonylchromium complexes Cr(CO)3L3 and electron-rich or electron-neutral aromatic rings produces tricarbonyl(arene)chromium complexes (arene)Cr(CO)3.
-Complexation to chromium(0) activates the side chain of the arene, facilitating dissociation of a benzylic proton, leaving group, or nucleophilic addition to the homobenzylic position of styrenes.
+Tricarbonyl(arene)chromium complexes of the type (arene)Cr(CO)3 are readily prepared by heating a solution of chromium hexacarbonyl with arenes, especially electron rich derivatives.
+The chromium(0) activates the side chain of the arene, facilitating dissociation of a benzylic proton, leaving group, or nucleophilic addition to the homobenzylic position of styrenes.
 Further transformations of the resulting conformationally restricted, benzylic anion or cation involve the approach of reagents exo to the chromium fragment.
 Thus, benzylic functionalization reactions of planar chiral chromium arene complexes are highly diastereoselective.
 Additionally, the chromium tri(carbonyl) fragment can be used as a blocking element in addition reactions to ortho-substituted aromatic aldehydes and alkenes.
 An ortho substituent is necessary in these reactions to restrict conformations available to the aldehyde or alkene.
 Removal of the chromium fragment to afford the metal-free functionalized aromatic compound is possible photolytically or with an oxidant.